 By Jenny Jones

-Jenny Jones is a Green party member of the London Assembly, and is a member of the Economy Committee.
+Jenny Jones is a Green member of the House of Lords.

 The opinions in politics.co.uk's Comment and Analysis section are those of the author and are no reflection of the views of the website or its owners